lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

     accumulatedTime = (currentTimestamp - firstTimestamp);
 ```

-And now that we deattached the time from Unity, at the moment, everything seemed to work as intended.
+And now that we deattached the time from Unity, at the moment, everything works as intended.